Letter Visibility & Readability Guide

 Real World Scenarios

-Examples to connect distances to actual projects
+Examples that connect distances to real projects

 Storefront on a Sidewalk